A Reverse Mortgage Guide for Older Adult Homeowners

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Or perhaps you want to live a bit more comfortably later.
+A reverse mortgage can address these issues as a retirement investment.
+Perhaps you want to live a bit more comfortably later in retirement.
 If you own a substantial amount of equity in your home, a reverse mortgage may be an option for you to turn the equity into cash.

 What Is a Reverse Mortgage?

 A reverse mortgage loan is a home loan that allows homeowners to convert part of the equity in the home into cash.
 You get money based on your loan balance or equity.
-But unlike other home equity loans, traditional mortgages, or second mortgages, you don't pay back the loan until you sell the home.
+But, a reverse mortgage differs from a home equity line of credit (HELOC).
+Unlike other home equity loans, traditional mortgages, or second mortgages, you don't pay back the loan amount until you sell the home.
+The lender can give the loan proceeds to you in a single lump sum payment or as a series of monthly payments throughout your lifetime.

 - The home is your principal residence